 See you at the convention!

 Volunteer Coordinators, HOME

 P.S.
-As a volunteer, who has committed to working a total of 3 hours throughout the convention, you will be allowed to shop early at the Volunteer Sale, which is the kickoff to the Used Curriculum Sale in Augusta on April 21st.
+Vounteers committed to working a total of 3 hours throughout the convention, are eligible to shop early at the Volunteer Pre-sale, the kickoff to our Used Curriculum Sale & Expo held annually in Augusta each spring.
 The Volunteer Sale is scheduled one hour before the sale is open to the public.
 YOU will have the first choice of items!

 If you are interested in being involved, please contact us We would love to speak to you!

 Those interested in exhibiting at the HOME Convention may apply by contacting Raylene Hunt at firstname.lastname@example.org or call 207-763-2943.
 Or get the forms and information at the following links: Exhibitor Convention Information 2015 and Exhibitor Application 2015.